 - Check Burner Air-to-Fuel Ratios

 - Use Oxygen-Enriched Air for Combustion

 - Furnace Pressure Controllers

 - Reduce Radiation Losses from Heating Equipment

 - Install Waste Heat Recovery Systems for Fuel-Fired Furnaces

 - Pre-heat Loads Using Flue Gases from a Fuel-Fired Heating System

 - Using Waste Heat for External Processes

 You can read related TIP SHEETS AND PUBLICATIONS to improve performance and save energy, accumulated over time by the DOE Advanced Manufacturing Office.

-Learn more with the PROCESS HEATING SYSTEM CHEAT SHEET, explore additional resources specific to Better Plants partners, and connect with the proccess heating-subject matter expert below.
+Learn more with the PROCESS HEATING SYSTEM INFO CARD, explore additional resources specific to Better Plants partners, and connect with the proccess heating-subject matter expert below.